djangopbx/djangopbx-docs/docs/admin/autoreports/example_report.rst

 The Report Email
 ~~~~~~~~~~~~~~~~~~

-The actual email generated and sent out from the example report above is shown below:
+This is an actual email generated and sent out from the example report above.
+The email client showing the message is Thunderbird.

 .. image:: ../../_static/images/admin/autoreports/autoreports_email.jpg
         :scale: 85%